mengelhard/mmci_applied_ds/final_project.md

 Deliverable(s) | Due Date
 --- | ---
-Proposal | Friday at 7:59am ET, start of weekend 4 Report & Slides | Friday at 7:59am ET, start of weekend 6
+Proposal | 8am ET, first day of weekend 3
+Report & Slides | 8am ET, first day of weekend 6

 ## Team Assignment:
-Propose a data science research project related to a clinical topic of your choosing.
-The project you propose should use techniques from at least one of the topics discussed in class (e.g. multilayer perceptron, computer vision, natural language processing, time-series modeling, reinforcement learning).
+Your final project will be to develop a data science research project proposal related to a clinical topic of your choosing.
+Your deliverable can be viewed as a mini-grant proposal, and (importantly) you do not need to _conduct_ the project itself.
+If you propose to develop a sepsis prediction model, for example, you would need to describe your research strategy in detail, but you do not need to build the model itself.
+The project should use techniques from at least one of the topics discussed in class (e.g. multilayer perceptron, computer vision, natural language processing, time-series modeling, reinforcement learning).
 Deliverables will be:
-1. an initial pre-proposal, which must be approved by the instructor
+1. an initial final project proposal, which must be approved by the instructor
-2. a final report, formatted as a brief research proposal/grant; and
+2. a final project report, formatted as a brief research proposal/grant; and
-3. a short (15-minute) presentation summarizing your proposal.
+3. a short (15-minute) project presentation summarizing your proposal.
-Note that you do not need to complete the research project that you propose; your deliverable is the proposal itself.

-## Pre-proposal (1 page):
+## Final Project Proposal (1 page):
 Prepare a brief, informal document with the following elements:
 - a brief description of the clinical problem you would like to address
 - why you believe a data science approach is appropriate
 - possible data sources for model development; note that you *can* propose new data collection
 - initial thoughts on which statistical / machine learning approaches are most appropriate

-## Report (>3 pages, single-spaced):
+## Final Project Report (>3 pages, single-spaced):
 Prepare a formal document, formatted as a brief research proposal/grant, that includes the following elements:

 ### Background and Significance (1 page):